sierratjv/Batstone_Lab_UNIX_Tutorial/commands.md

 **PATH variable**

 **Be careful of not overwrting the PATH variable when you add a new directory to it.
-Keep a copy of the PATH variable when you edit it for the first time**
+Keep a copy of the PATH variable when you do this for the first time**

 It includes directories that will be checked when you run a command.
 When you type a command, it will search PATH to find a program to run that command.
 The command cannot be run if the program is not found.
 Type ``echo $PATH`` to show the PATH variable:
 ```